- Chart

 Core Business Areas

-- Institutional Brokerage: Provides sales, trading, and research services to institutional investors.
+- Institutional Brokerage: Offers equity and fixed income sales, trading, and research services to institutional investors.

-- Asset Management: Manages assets for institutional clients and high-net-worth individuals.
+- Asset Management: Manages assets for institutions, foundations, and high-net-worth individuals.

 Leadership and Structure